ACManoa/acmanoa.github.io/_posts/2018-06-02-icspace-rennovation.md

 Now, it is back to it's normal operations as study room for ICS students.

 ## Why?
 We decided to rennovate the room because we wanted to give it a new feel.
 We wanted to change the way the room operates, and giving it a new look would help prepare it for that.
+Plus it really needed to be cleaned.

 Here are some before and after pictures of the room for you to see.